-Public Access The DEA is required to turn over the practice address to the U.S. Department of Commerce.
-The Department of Commerce sells this information through the National Technical Information Service (NTIS) to registrants and others.
-Other companies then legally resell this information.
+The DEA is required to turn over the DEA registration, and other information found on the DEA certificate, to the U.S. Department of Commerce.
+The Department of Commerce sells this information through the National Technical Information Service (NTIS) to registrants such as your neighborhood pharmacy.